langchain-ai/langchain/README.md

 both at a short term but also at a long term level.
 The concept of "Memory" exists to do exactly that.

 **Key Concepts**
-- Memory: A class that can be added to an Agent or Chain to (1) pull in memories before calling that chain/agent, and (2) create new memories after the chain/agent finishes.
+- Memory: A class that can be added to an Agent or Chain to (1) pull in memory variables before calling that chain/agent, and (2) create new memories after the chain/agent finishes.
-- Dynamic Keys: Keys returned as memories
+- Memory Variables: Variables returned from a Memory class, to be passed into the chain/agent along with the user input.

 **Problems Solved**
 - Standard memory interfaces